Google Q3 Earnings Disappoint, but AdWords Cash Cow Stronger than Ever, Finds WordStream

 WordStream Releases Comprehensive Analysis of Google AdWords Money-Making Machine

-10/24/2013 - Following Google’s announcement of its third-quarter earnings last week, WordStream Inc., a provider of search marketing software and solutions, has released the most comprehensive analysis ever of the economics of Google’s AdWords advertising platform, which results in over $100 million in revenue for Google every day.
+10/24/2013 - Following Google’s announcement of its third-quarter earnings last week, WordStream Inc., a provider of search marketing software and solutions, has released the most comprehensive analysis ever of the economics of Google’s AdWords advertising platform and how Google makes money, resulting in over $100 million in revenue for Google every day.
 Google reported advertising revenues of $10.8 billion for the quarter.
 Results were lower than expected and considered “disappointing” by Wall Street analysts, but WordStream’s report reveals the changing economics of Google’s pay-per-click search advertising machine.
 Although average click-through rate (CTR) and cost per click (CPC) were mixed, overall impressions and clicks increased, leading to a 16 percent growth in advertising revenues over the previous year.

 WordStream released an infographic with detailed statistics on Google’s advertising model, including key metrics such as average CTR, CPC, and conversion rates for the top 10 industries that spend the most on Google advertising: http://www.wordstream.com/articles/google-statistics